Skip to main content

 Unsurprisingly given the favorable job market and high compensation, master’s degrees in machine learning are seeing accelerating demand, with universities heeding the call.
 Stanford’s AI Index notes that the 73 respondents to its global survey of leading universities reported increasing graduate offerings teaching practical artificial intelligence and machine learning skills by 40% over the four academic years leading up to 2020, with faculty specializing in AI & ML growing by almost 60% over the same timeframe.

 Are you considering a future in machine learning, but don’t know if a master’s degree is right for you?
 We’re here to help.
 In this article, we’ll cover exactly what to expect from master’s-level study in machine learning, who can thrive in these kinds of programs, and what your career path could look like if you graduate with a master’s in machine learning.
 We’ll also give you some advice on how to structure your decision process and preview some great machine learning programs along the way.
+If you are comparing pathways, review our guides to master’s in machine learning, whether a master’s in machine learning is worth it, machine learning certificate programs, and machine learning bootcamps.

 What’s a master’s in machine learning?

-A master’s in machine learning is an advanced degree that’s intended to familiarize students with the landscape of machine learning — including areas like deep learning, reinforcement learning, and big data analytics — as well as give students the skills and other practical knowledge they need to undertake doctoral research or build and deploy machine learning models in the industry.
+A master’s in machine learning is an advanced degree that’s intended to familiarize students with the landscape of machine learning — including areas like deep learning, reinforcement learning, and big data analytics — as well as give students the skills and other practical knowledge they need to undertake doctoral research or build and deploy machine learning models in industry.

 But a master’s in machine learning — or a program serving these learning goals — won’t always be packaged as such.
 Take, for example, the following three programs: